- Constipation usually means that your bowel movements are too hard.

 - Drink plenty of water.

-- Fit in exercise; walking is a great way to be healthier.
+- Fit in exercise; walking is a great way to start increasing activity.

 Will the food I eat make a difference?